brooklabteam/www/jointhelab/fieldtechjob.md

 Candidates will need to demonstrate a high degree of physical fitness and mental toughness to be competitive.
 The field work will necessitate hiking to remote roost sites and carrying heavy equipment, often in adverse weather conditions.

 In between field missions (30% of the time), techs will live in a shared house in Madagascar's capitol city of Antananarivo (housing includes a modern kitchen, ample living space, modern bathroom, WiFi, on-site security, and monthly cleaning services).
 In Antananarivo ('Tana'), the techs will work with Ekipa Fanihy to further treat, organize, and conduct basic molecular analyses (DNA/RNA extractions, PCR, etc.) of samples at  [Mahaliana](https://www.mahaliana.org/).
-Together, the two Field Technicians will be additionally responsible for restocking, packing, and preparation of field supplies for recurring field missions.
+Together, the two field techs will be additionally responsible for restocking, packing, and preparation of field supplies for recurring field missions.

 When not in the field, techs will additionally have opportunities to take part in professional development in the form of remote lab meetings with the Brook Lab at University of Chicago, as well as receive guidance on the graduate school application process if desired.
 Field technicians will be acknowledged on publications arising from this work and may or may not be included as co-authors depending on the extent of their intellectual contributions to extending the project's aims and methodology.
 Opportunities for independent work--either in science communication or in research--may be pursued on a case-by-case basis.